zac-garby/argtyper/README.md

 ### Types of constraints

-There are many different types of constraints in argtyper.
+There are many different types of constraints in _argtyper_.
 Here's a list!

  - `ClassName` - The simplest constraint, which you've already seen in the earlier examples, is just a single class name, such as _Number_ or _String_.